A New Urgency: How CDPs Power Digital Transformation

-Digital transformation—specifically the practice of using data throughout a business to make it more data-driven and therefore more efficient and profitable—has been a long-term goal of many organizations for at least the last several years.
-But recently, intensifying competitive pressure and COVID-19 have caused many businesses to accelerate their digital transformation plans if they already had them, or to jump-start new initiatives quickly if they hadn’t.
-And they’re turning to Customer Data Platforms (CDPs) as one of the key technologies to underpin these increasingly important initiatives, leaving many to ask with new urgency, “What are CDPs, and how do they help with digital transformation?”
+Digital transformation—specifically the practice of using data throughout a business to make it more data-driven and therefore more efficient and profitable—has been a long-term goal of many organizations.
+Over the last few years, however, businesses have had to significantly accelerate their digital transformation plans to compete in a tight market.
+As a result, many have turned to Customer Data Platforms (CDPs) to jumpstart their digital transformation initiatives.

 What Does Digital Transformation Really Mean?

-- Research from Frost & Sullivan and Treasure Data indicates that as many as one out of two automotive dealerships have seen a consistent increase in digital traffic, despite the COVID-19 pandemic.
-But long before the pandemic, Subaru was leveraging a Treasure Data Customer Data Platform (CDP) to understand whether its ad buys were paying off, and how to get more from its advertising budget.
+• Subaru leveraged Treasure Data’s enterprise Customer Data Platform solution, Customer Data Cloud, to understand whether its ad buys were paying off, and how to get more from its advertising budget.
 This kickstarted a digital transformation of Subaru’s marketing department and eventually led to customer data being used in new ways such as product design—a classic example of departmental digital transformation spreading throughout the larger organization when leaders realize its power.

 An Easy Way to Understand Digital Transformation